Skip to main content

 Erythropoiesis

 Erythropoiesis is the process of producing red blood cells (erythrocytes) from precursor cells in the bone marrow.
 This process is crucial for maintaining adequate oxygen transport in the body.
-It is regulated by various factors, including hormones, oxygen levels, and nutritional status.
+It is regulated by various factors, including hormones, and is stimulated primarily in response to low oxygen levels in the blood.

 Recommended video: